deschler/django-modeltranslation/README.rst

 Features
 ========

-- Add translations without changing existing models
+- Add translations without changing existing models or views
-- Fast, because translation fields are stored in the same table
+- Translation fields are stored in the same table (no expensive joins)
-- Supports inherited models
+- Supports inherited models (abstract and multi-table inheritance)
+- Handle more than just text fields
-- Django admin support
+- Django admin integration
-- Unlimited number of target languages
+- Flexible fallbacks, auto-population and more!

 Project Home